cloudyluna/cdda-dear-diary/README.md

                            output file instead of printing to STDOUT.
   -c,--compact             Output JSON in compact format -m,--extended-new-missions ARG
                            Extra new missions to support.
-Example: "Find a cat, Shoot A Star, Pat the dog" -h,--help                Show this help text
+Example: "Find a cat,Hug A Star,Pat the dog" -h,--help                Show this help text